jaggiismael/MathSo23/README.md

 </ul>
 <br/>Illustrate the influence of each of these extensions on the spread of the disease for a few
 selected examples.

+## How to run it
+Once installed via GitHub, you can go in the folder of the project called "infectious_disease_project" and type "python main.py" in the terminal
+Then, fill the questions that appear on the terminal by pressing a number + enter

+## Where the project is, what we need to do
+Now, the spray of the disease works, now we need to go further by having multiple parameters per bed :
+The grid is now a table of a table, but that is not enough to store multiple values.
+We have two solutions :
+First one, we keep it like that and we change the numbers accordingly (which is bad if we increase the complexity later) Second option is to make an other layer of table so that we can have multiple parameters per bed.
+Ex : status, number of days ill, vaccinated, dead, etc.

+(of course the second is better but it's more complex to work with).

+The next job will be to introduce the numbers of days that the patient is ill, and, at the end, that he can enter in a "immune" state (he can't have the disease anymore).